-For the year ended December 31, 2019 the Trust's annual money-weighted rate of return on investments, net of investment expense, was 20.38%.
-The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts invested.
+For the year ended December 31, 2020 the Trust's annual money-weighted rate of return on investments, net of investment expense, was 13.79%.
+The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts invested, while the time-weighted rate of return presented elsewhere tracks overall performance of the Trust without adjusting for changes in amounts invested.